 6 Vegetarian Pizza Toppings You Definitely Need To Try At Home

 From traditional and authentic to modern and creative, there’s a lot more to pizza than meat-lovers and supreme.
-Here are our top picks for creative and delicious vegetarian pizzas.
+Here are our top picks for creative and delicious vegetarian pizza.

 If you’ve ever researched the history of the pizza (and why wouldn’t you), you’d know that the original pizza – the Marinara – is not only vegetarian, it’s vegan.
 A couple of centuries before we’d heard of ‘meat lovers’ and ‘supreme’, the villagers of Naples started adding tomato, olive oil and oregano to their flat bread and the humble pizza was born.